Use Cases

 statement is evaluated for each row in a table, whereas a Liquid {% if %}

-statement inserts the correct value directly into the query.
 Using the date granularity example from above, here is what this alternate solution would look like:

-dimension: date { label_from_parameter: date_granularity sql: {% if date_granularity._parameter_value == 'day' %} ${created_date} {% elsif date_granularity._parameter_value == 'month' %} ${created_month} {% else %} ${created_date} {% endif %};; }
+dimension: date { type: string label_from_parameter: date_granularity sql: {% if date_granularity._parameter_value == 'day' %} ${created_date} {% elsif date_granularity._parameter_value == 'month' %} ${created_month} {% else %} ${created_date} {% endif %};; }

 Here the Liquid variable parameter_name._parameter_value